WELLNESS

 Reducing the Risk of Choking in Young Children

 Children under the age of 4 are at high risk of choking while eating.
-Young children are still learning how to chew food properly, and they often swallow the food whole.
+Young children are still learning to chew food properly and often swallow the food whole.
 Use these tips to prepare foods safely for young children:

 For more tips, check out Reducing the Risk of Choking in Young Children at Mealtimes.